 - Atherosclerosis (narrowing of the arteries that supply the penis with blood)

 - Heart disease

 - High blood pressure

 - Hormonal imbalances

-Psychological causes include performance anxiety, relationship problems, depression and stress.
+Psychological causes include performance anxiety, relationship problems, depression, and stress.

 How is ED Diagnosed?

-Diagnosing erectile dysfunction can be simple once we’ve identified the key problems, but it’s important to highlight that it’s not all about a quick fix.
+Diagnosing erectile dysfunction can be simple once I’ve identified the critical problems you’re experiencing.
+It’s also important to highlight that it’s not all about a quick fix.